Application for Pure Michigan Small Business Relief Initiative grants goes live on Dec. 15

 “The Michigan Municipal League Foundation is excited to serve as the administrator of the Pure Michigan Small Business Relief grant program,” said Helen Davis Johnson, president of the MML Foundation.
 “These grants aim to support job retention in small businesses particularly impacted by the recent three-week shutdown caused by COVID-19.
 Small businesses are key to building community wealth, and the League is committed to supporting these activities and more in Michigan communities.”

-To qualify for grant support, businesses must meet a number of criteria, including but not limited to:
+To qualify for covid grant support, businesses must meet a number of criteria, including but not limited to:

 - Being a business in one of the targeted industries;